Last Train Home (video game): Gameplay

-Overhead map

 The train is controlled on an overhead map of the current chapter, where simulation happens in real-time.
 The player's crew can be individually assigned to maintain and repair the locomotive and its specialized carriages (e.g. a driver and a stoker must be present, so that the locomotive is operational), as well as grouped into squads to interact with map elements and take part in fights.
 Deployed squads require time to reach their destinations, allowing them to interact with a Point of Interest when reached.
 Cars can also be outfitted with upgrades that provide resistance against the elements, improve working conditions and make more room for accommodating additional troops, for example.
 Resources may be obtained from encounters and combat scenarios.

 Much of Last Train Home's challenge lies in satisfying various needs and the effects of certain events, as well as the ability to keep the train well-supplied.
 Moving the train forward requires coal as fuel, while the crew requires food and military equipment for missions.
 The durability of cars also deteriorates over time, as well as blockades and certain events may necessitate bringing the train to a halt in order to carry out works.
 To combat these, upgrades can be installed on each individual car.

 With each story chapter, gameplay also gets progressively more difficult, as resources become scarcer and winter becomes harsher, facilitating the need to manage stocks properly and protect the crew against the biting Siberian cold.
 Later on, the Red Army will also be hunting the Legion, eventually conducting strikes against the train if it spends too much time not moving.